 How long do your beeswax candles last?

 The short and simple answer is forever!
 They have even found beeswax candles from hundreds of years ago that still burn the same.
 We don’t know why anyone would want to wait that long to burn their candle, though, so we always recommend burning them sooner rather than later.
 This way you can enjoy all the perks that come with your beeswax candle as soon as possible.
 The burn time is listed on each product page.

 Why does the size of my candle not exactly match up with the size listed?

-The sizing is based on the size of the mould rather than the actual candle.
+The sizing is based on the size of the mold rather than the actual candle.
 Because our candles are handcrafted, they won’t all necessarily be completely uniform.
 This is because beeswax actually shrinks as it cools, so we can’t guarantee that every single candle will look and weigh exactly the same.
 In our eyes, that’s the beauty of handmade products.

 Why does there seem to be a film on my beeswax candle?